dalequark/daleonai/_posts/2020-10-06-can-ai-make-me-trendier.md

 ## Digitizing my Closet

-Because I wanted to get outfit inspiration ideas from my own closet, I had to take pictures of every clothing Item I own.
+Now the goal is to have my app look at Laura's fashion photos and recommend me items in my closet I can use to recreate them.
+For that, I had to take a picture of every clothing item I own.
+That was annoying, but luckily, I have a small closet.

 I did even more filtering using the **object detection** feature of the Cloud Vision API, which identifies individual objects (and their locations) in photos: